practicalli/clojure/clojure-made-simple-migrating-content.md

 (  def  joe ( atom { :name "Joe" } ) )

-; atom guarantteed to have atomic changes on it - clojure will automatically retry changing a value if the atom is locked ; atoms are useful ways of looking at state
+; atom guaranteed to have atomic changes on it - clojure will automatically retry changing a value if the atom is locked ; atoms are useful ways of looking at state

 ; change atoms